cjmDevelop/Idea-Web-App/README.md

 ### Menu Buttons Shown
 Here, I’ve expanded the menu to show all buttons.
-These buttons can disappear and reappear depending on user.
+These buttons can disappear and reappear depending on user event.

 ![App Screenshot](ss-show-button-menu.png)